This journey started for me in 2003...

 In August 2014 we were successful in winning the framework contract against competition from many of the big names in the sector.
 We think the consortium approach was a key factor.
 As was our Outcomes approach.
 Our strong belief is that if you make decisions from an Outcomes perspective, rather than a technology perspective, you will make better choices.
 For example, if literacy is the biggest issue in your school, rather than buying 30 new tablets, you might be better to buy apps so that parents can learn with their children at home, or investing in CPD for your staff.
 There will always be 'shiny' new things coming to market (a few years ago it was 3D Printers, now its VR headsets).
 We advocate that you think very carefully about the Outcomes you want to achieve, and how you'll achieve them, before you spend your precious budget.
 Our strategy and IT Outcomes Framework can help with that.

 Because of the innovative structure of the framework we can add (and remove) companies as requirements and technology changes.
 We started with 13 companies and we now have over 45 of the very best suppliers in the sector.
 We now provide millions of pounds worth cloud-based solutions, services and equipment to hundreds of schools, MATs, colleges and local authorities.
 We're very proud of our heritage and will use it to guide our approach to everything we do.
 We want to provide the best possible service because we know that education has the power to transform lives.

 Nigel now heads up our Operations team, including delivering strategy sessions using the IT Outcomes Framework with school and MAT leadership teams across the country.

-Paul now heads up our Partner team and is responsible of all of our local authority relationships.
+Paul now heads up our Partner team and is responsible for all of our local authority relationships.

 Paul now heads up our Independent School activity, working with Senior Leadership Teams on their IT strategies.